 Information on tolls and vignettes in the Netherlands

 Vehicles up to 12 t in weight are not subject to the Eurovignette requirement in the Netherlands.
 Anyone driving a motorhome or caravan team above this limit must, however, purchase a Eurovignette.
 In principle, there are no toll fees for traveling by car, motorhome or towing team in the Netherlands.
-However, there are two exceptions: the Westerschelde tunnel from Terneuzen to Ellewoutsdijk and the Kil tunnel from ´s-Gravendeel to Dordrecht.
+However, there are two exceptions: However, there are two exceptions: the Kil tunnel from ‘s-Gravendeel to Dordrecht and, since December 2024, the new A24, which connects the A15 near Rozenburg with the A20 near Vlaardingen.
+The use of the Westerschelde Tunnel, on the other hand, has been free of charge for category 1, 2 and 5 vehicles since January 2025.
+This includes cars as well as motorhomes and caravan combinations.

 You pay this toll in the Kil tunnel: In the Kil tunnel, the amount of the toll is based on the height of the vehicle including the load.
 Vehicles up to 2.30 m height pay 2 euros for a one-way trip, while vehicles over 2.30 height pay an amount of 5 euros.